Takaya-Yamazato/IEICE-CS-edit/src/pages/blog/2020-12-4-why-write-a-paper.md

 Now, ladies and gentlemen, for the next generation of engineers and researchers and the future of communications, let's submit a paper.

 We plan two special sections on ICETC 2020 for you.
-IEICE Transactions on Communications and IEICE Communication Express (Comex) We look forward to receiving your submissions.
+IEICE Transactions on Communications and IEICE Communication Express (ComEX).
+We look forward to receiving your submissions.